LarsHLunde/AssortedKnowledge/Rsync.md

 3. h : Human readable : Dynamically changes file transfer speeds and sizes to MB/GB/etc
 4. z : Compress : Compress tranfer hopefully to save time and bytes
 5. e : Specify remote shell : Used mostly for running rsync over ssh
-6. P : Progress : Show progress, not the best, limited support
+7. P : Progress : Show progress, not the best, limited support
+8. --del : Delete : Remove any files and folders in dest not on source side
-7. --info=progress2 : Progress : Shows progress, looks better, better support
+9. --info=progress2 : Progress : Shows progress, looks better, better support

 ## Some examples